 Start seated on an exercise bench with back support, holding one dumbbell in each hand at chest level with palms facing your body, arms bent at about 90-degrees, dumbbells almost touching.
 With core braced and back supported, rotate palms of hand until they are facing outward, then raise dumbbells until arms are extended above you.
 Pause, then slowly return to starting position.
 Repeat.

-Stand with feet hips-width apart, heels elevated on weight plate or other stable surface.
+Stand with feet hips-width apart, holding kettlebell by the horn in the center of your chest.
 Initiate the movement by sending the hips back as if you're sitting back into a chair.
 Bend knees to lower down as far as possible with chest lifted in a controlled movement.
 Keep lower back neutral.
 Press through heels to stand back up to starting position.
 Repeat.

 Lie faceup with knees and elbows bent, feet flexed.
 Hold a dumbbell or kettlebell in hands, with arms extended overhead.
 Engage core to crunch up and draw elbows to touch knees.
-Hold there, then extend arms and weight out behind you and lower right leg until it is a few inches off the ground.
-Return to starting position.
-Repeat on the other leg.
-Continue to alternate.
+Hold there, then slowly extend arms and weight out behind you.
+Pause, then return to starting position.

 How Can Beginners Ensure Proper Form?